albertchan/bijou/README.md

 Bijou
 =====

-An opinionated project skeleton for web applications comprised of the following core components:
+An opinionated web application skeleton with MVC pattern comprised of the following core components:

 - Negroni, an idiomatic approach to web middleware in Go
 - HttpRouter, a lightweight high performance HTTP request router for Go